Hadokane/CI_PP2_HUG/README.md

 <details><summary>Possible Combinations</summary>
 <img src="assets/images/docs/play_session/possible_combos.jpg" alt="Possible Combinations"></details>

-With this I can confidently declare that the goal of providing the user with a **UNIQUE** experience has been met.
+With this, I can confidently declare that the goal of providing the user with a **UNIQUE** experience has been met.

 ---